krigjo25/python/Flask/CS50 Finance/README.md

 ##  Project Description

-A demo version of a finance website where stocks can be bought and sold
+The Web Application is a "demo" financial website where stocks can be bought and sold The Web Application requires the users to be logged in to purchase or sell stocks

 available functionallities:

--   Register a username with password
--   login using a login form
+-   User registrations
+-   User logins
--   Buy / sell / quote a share
+-   Purchase / sell / quote a share

+### User interface
 -   Support for change username / password
--   Support for required login

 ### Pages in the project